Setting up tokens

 Adding rule for an NFT collection

-When creating a token gating rule for an NFT collection, you get a few more settings to set:
+When creating a token gating rule for an NFT collection, you get a few more settings to set:- Role to grant:

 Whether to count only staked tokens during verification.